Contribution Guide for Adélie Linux Package Set

 As the Adélie Linux project is an open-source Linux distribution, packages contained in this repository must also be provided under a license recognised by the OSI.
-A separate repository may be provided in the future for certain non-free components, such as device driver firmware.

 Any changes to this repository - additions, removal, or version bumps - must be reviewed before being pushed to the master branch.
 There are no exceptions to this rule.
 For security-sensitive updates, contact the Security Team at email@example.com.

 This section describes the APKBUILD format and patch format required for packages in this repository.

 It is recommended that any package present in this repository use an official